sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Differential-Equations.rst

      which is much trickier to accomplish with a computer.

 There are many other differential equation facilities in Sage.
-We can't cover all the variants of this in a Quickstart, but the documentation is good for symbolic solvers.
+We can't cover all the variants of this in a quickstart, but the documentation is good for symbolic solvers.

 .. skip